FINTLabs/fint-samtykke-frontend-v2/README.md

 ### DIY Deployment

-If you're familiar with deploying Node applications, the built-in app server is production-ready.
+If you're familiar with deploying Node applications, the built-in app mockServer is production-ready.

 Make sure to deploy the output of `npm run build`